-a.
+- a.
 The standard command tenure is 24 months with the exception of AGR overseas command positions and Joint Duty Assignment List (JDAL) positions.
 The basis for AGR overseas command tenure is 36 months or the officer's date eligible for return from overseas (DEROS).
 Joint Duty Assignment List (JDAL) command position tenure is 36 months.
 Total command tenure should not exceed 36 months, including extensions.
 Approval of tenure extension requests received for vacant positions advertised on the next year's command board is at the discretion of the DCG, USARC.
-Refer to Enclosure 6 for tenure extension request.
+Refer to Enclosure 7 for tenure extension request. - b.

-- b.
 Once selected for command, the officer must serve a minimum of 12 months in command before they can apply for another command position, except when the unit is inactivating, relocating, or reorganizing.
 The officer must complete 24 months in their current command before they can assume command of another unit. - c.
 For acting commanders subsequently slated for the position in which they are serving in as acting, the tenure period begins on the date the officer assumed acting command.
 However, the command tenure will end during the Assumption of Command (ACMD) window (Apr-Dec).
-For example, if officer takes acting command in the month of February, which is outside the established Assumption of Command (ACMD) Window, the tenure end date would be 26 (not 24) months later, or Apr, since the ACMD window is Apr through Dec (see enclosure 5).
+For example, if officer takes acting command in the month of February, which is outside the established Assumption of Command (ACMD) Window, the tenure end date would be 26 (not 24) months later, or Apr, since the ACMD window is Apr through Dec (see enclosure 5). - d.
+MSCs, 7th Mission Support Command, and 9th Mission Support Command will maintain a command tenure roster and a copy of all assumptions of command.
+The command tenure roster must include all their command positions, the commanders name, the assumption of command date, the projected change of command date, and the date of selection.